 Solution: Double check all your stoichiometries.
 Make sure to account for the fact that n-BuLi is a solution (~2.5 M in hexanes).
 Use this number to calculate the amount of solution to measure out, not literature values concerning the density of n-BuLi.
 In other words, if the concentration is 2.5 M, then 1.0 mL of the n-BuLi/hexanes solution will contain 2.5 mmol of n-BuLi.
-Consider using an excess of 1.10-1.20 equivalents of the LDA base (updated as of Oct.
-2023).
+Because it is much more common for students to be seeing under-methylation (i.e., remaining starting material) rather then over-methylation (i.e., the α, α -dimethylated product), you should consider using a slightly larger excess (e.g., 1.2 instead of 1.1 equiv) of the LDA base.

 Solution: You must use dry solvents and reagents in this experiment.
 These need to be removed from the small (100 mL) bottle of "anhydrous THF" that is clamped inside a hood.
-Similarly, disopropylamine should be taken from the vessel of dried reagent that the TAs have provided, also clamped in the hood.
+Similarly, diisopropylamine should be taken from the vessel of dried reagent that the TAs have provided, also clamped in the hood.